 Most IBS patients find that their symptoms are exacerbated both by lifestyle (or psychological) factors, as well as by diet.
 It is likely that certain foods cause problems due to them either being more difficult to digest, or because they are more likely to cause the "bad" bacteria to proliferate in the gut when they are not fully digested.
 It may be the combination of these foods with an abnormal HPA axis rhythm which then causes the symptoms of IBS.

 Most drug treatments for IBS simply reduce the symptoms—pain, constipation or diarrhea—without dealing with the underlying cause.
-A more effective treatment plan involves managing lifestyle to avoid excessive stress, and balance HPA axis activation, as well as avoiding foods that exacerbate symptoms.
+A more effective treatment plan involves managing lifestyle to avoid excessive stress, balance activity and HPA axis activation, as well as avoiding foods that exacerbate symptoms.

 Copyright (c) Mind-Body-Health.net, All Rights Reserved